Robot for Pallet Transportation (Skateboard)

 Design Process

 For this project, I used Onshape for CAD work, SimScale for FEA analysis, and the Arduino IDE for hardware tasks.
-Most parts were either 3D-printed, laser-cut, or machined.
+Most parts were either 3D-printed, laser-cut, or CNC machined.

 Before I began, some components such as the motors, encoders, pulleys, and microcontrollers had already been selected by the company.
 To fit the given constraints, I designed my own GT2 pulleys and other parts for the electronic differential unit.